 Should Keratoconus Patients Have Laser Eye Surgery?

 A defining feature of keratoconus is the weakening and thinning of the cornea.
 Laser refractive surgery techniques are ill-advised because it is a degenerative disease that involves the removal of tissue from your already thinning cornea, weakening its structure and integrity.
-Even though LASIK is not recommended for keratoconus patients, there may be other treatment options available to help improve your vision.
+Even though LASIK is not recommended for patients with keratoconus, there may be other treatment options to help improve your vision.
 To better understand your treatment options, you will want to consult with an experienced eye surgeon.
 Your eyes are delicate and require gentle care.
 An experienced healthcare professional can advise you of options, inform you of expected outcomes, and guide you through the process every step of the way.

 Understanding Keratoconus